Whether it’s a pitch or a presentation, overcome the nerves with these essential tips before you face your audience.

 5. If in doubt, slow down

 Remember that although this speech may have been playing in your head for days or weeks, your audience is hearing this information for the first time.
-Your audience will quickly lose interest if you rush through your material.
-Rushing makes it difficult for your audience to understand complex arguments and they may feel they are being ‘talked at’ rather than ‘spoken to’.
+They can quickly lose interest if you rush through your material.
+Going too fast makes it difficult for your audience to understand complex arguments, making them feel they’re being ‘talked at’ rather than ‘spoken to’.

 If you start to feel nervous, try speaking unusually slowly.
 This might feel strange at first, but you’re probably going at double time already!
 Speaking slowly makes you sound more confident and less rehearsed, giving your presentation a natural flow that’s more engaging to audiences.

 Not sure when to take a break?
 Insert a 3-5 second pause before important statements to help prepare your audience for new information.
-Pausing at the end of a story will encourage your audience to reflect on its meaning.
+Pausing at the end of a story will encourage your audience to reflect on its meaning, too.

 6. Never apologise

 If you slip up, dust yourself off and carry on.
 Nothing makes an audience feel uncomfortable like an under-confident speaker.
-And the fact is, they probably didn’t even notice the error.
+And the fact is, they probably didn’t even notice the error in the first place.

 Be confident in everything you say (and if you’re not—fake it!).
 You must be 100% behind your argument to have any chance of convincing your audience.

 If you are serious about becoming a better public speaker, recording yourself delivering your pitch or presentation is the most efficient way to recognise and eradicate your weaknesses.